Tinsiag/RedmiBook-Pro-14-AMD-hackintosh/README.md

 Please use GenSMBIOS to generate your three codes and change them!!!

-NootedRed needs to be disabled initially, and it can only be turned on after the installation is completed.
+NootedRed be disabled initially, and it can only be turned on after the installation is completed.

 ## Kexts used